DevExpress-Examples/asp-net-web-forms-popup-use-one-popup-for-entire-application/Readme.md

 }
 ```

 Handle the popup control's `Init` or [WindowCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.WindowCallback) event and populate the control with page-specific content.
-You can define the popup's content for each page in the master page's event handler or put all the content logic to the corresponding page code.
+You can define popup content for each page in the master page or put all the content logic to the corresponding page code.
 To do the later, follow the steps below:

 1. Create an event delegate in the master page: